-Icon Pad Mode Description Reverse Playback Beat Sync Set Loop Points Play Slices Poly- phony 4/4- Sample Use to play single notes or drum hits.
+Icon Pad Mode Description Reverse Playback Beat Sync Set Loop Points Play Slices Poly- phony -4/4- Sample Use to play single notes or drum hits.
 You can control start and end points for playback and looping.
-Supports reverse playback, along with forward and bidirectional looping. √ √ 16 notes Sample: Multi- Sample Mode Spread a folder full of wav files across the keyboard to get more realistic instrument pitch shifting or to map different sounds to each key on the keyboard.
-16 notes ++++ Clip Use for synchronized loops and quantized playback, e.g. drum loops and guitar tracks between one and eight measures long. √ 2 notes
+Supports reverse playback, along with forward and bidirectional looping. √ √ Shares 16 note pool.
+Sample: Multi- Sample Mode Spread a folder full of wav files across the keyboard to get more realistic instrument pitch shifting or to map different sounds to each key on the keyboard.
+Shares 16 note pool. ++++ Clip Use for synchronized loops and quantized playback, e.g. drum loops and guitar tracks between one and eight measures long. √ 2 Notes.
+Does not pull from Pool.

-Icon Pad Mode Description Reverse Playback Beat Sync Set Loop Points Play Slices Poly- phony L Slicer Use with a WAV file with different sections that you want to trigger independently. ✓ 2 notes Granular Generate new sounds from your samples.
-The sample is played back in small portions about 10 to 200ms in length, called grains. √ √ mono New Recording Use to start recording a new WAV file or clear a WAV from a pad.
+Icon Pad Mode Description Reverse Playback Beat Sync Set Loop Points Play Slices Poly- phony L Slicer Use with a WAV file with different sections that you want to trigger independently. √ 2 Notes.
+Does not pull from Pool.
+Granular Generate new sounds from your samples.
+The sample is played back in small portions about 10 to 200ms in length, called grains. √ √ Mono.
+Pulls from the 16 note pool.
+New Recording Use to start recording a new WAV file or clear a WAV from a pad.
 New Multi Automate recording of multiple samples across a range of notes triggered via MIDI.